Drumlin

-The low ground between two drumlins is known as a dungeon; dungeons have colder microclimates in winter from settling cold air.

 Morphology

 Drumlins occur in various shapes and sizes, including symmetrical (about the long axis), spindle, parabolic forms, and transverse asymmetrical forms.
 Generally, they are elongated, oval-shaped hills, with a long axis parallel to the orientation of ice flow and with an up-ice (stoss) face that is generally steeper than the down-ice (lee) face.

 Drumlins are typically between 250 and 1,000 m long and between 120 and 300 m wide.
-Drumlins generally have a length:width ratio of between 1.7 and 4.1 and it has been suggested that this ratio can indicate the velocity of the glacier.
+Drumlins generally have a length to width ratio of between 1.7 and 4.1 and it has been suggested that this ratio can indicate the velocity of the glacier.
 That is, since ice flows in laminar flow, the resistance to flow is frictional and depends on area of contact; thus, a more elongated drumlin would indicate a lower velocity and a shorter one would indicate a higher velocity.

 Occurrence

 Drumlins and drumlin swarms are glacial landforms composed primarily of glacial till.
 They form near the margin of glacial systems, and within zones of fast flow deep within ice sheets, and are commonly found with other major glacially-formed features (including tunnel valleys, eskers, scours, and exposed bedrock erosion).

 Drumlins are often encountered in drumlin fields of similarly shaped, sized and oriented hills.
 Many Pleistocene drumlin fields are observed to occur in a fan-like distribution.
 The long axis of each drumlin is parallel to the direction of movement of the glacier at the time of formation.
 Inspection of aerial photos of these fields reveals glacier's progress through the landscape.
 The Múlajökull drumlins of Hofsjökull are also arrayed in a splayed fan distribution around an arc of 180°.
 This field surrounds the current lobe of the glacier and provide a view into the past, showing the previous extent and motion of the ice.